 Union: The Little Global Village

 Two weeks ago I was at the Scholars Luncheon.
-It was obvious from the remarks of the speakers both students and staff that Union is arguably one of the best academic institutions in the country.
+It was obvious from the remarks of the speakers, both students and staff, that Union is arguably one of the best academic institutions in the country.
 I cannot agree more.
 What makes Union unique is not only the fine quality of its academics, but also its desire to invest in outside class learning opportunities.
 There is always something going at Union: a talk, an exhibition, a music concert, a cultural program etc… The world comes to Union as Union reaches out to the world.

 Last Wednesday the Interfaith Youth Core club organized a mock weddings event.
 Different stations were put in place and each station acted out the culture and tradition of marriage in different faith and countries.
-It was very educating while entertaining.
+It was very educating and entertaining.

-The event was well received.
+The event was well attended.
 About 200 people, professors, staff and students came out to learn and participate in this cultural experience.
 The turnout simply showed that people at Union value and are interested in learning about different cultures.

 Photo credit: Sharmeen Azher ’17 & Harrisonn Griffin ’16